LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

   - ``balance_average``  -     type: ``integer``    default: ``0``

     If tallies\_netcdf.ne.0, the file 'b2tallies.nc' is created, which contains the regional tallies in CDF format.
+If b2mndr\_stim.lt.0, data from the current run is appended to the existing b2tallies.nc file, otherwise the file is overwritten.
     If b2wall\_netcdf.ne.0, the file 'b2wall.nc' is created, which contains the wall tallies in CDF format [written every b2wall\_netcdf 'main calls'].
+If b2mndr\_stim.lt.0, data from the current run is appended to the existing b2wall.nc file, otherwise the file is overwritten.
     If balance\_netcdf.ne.0, the file 'balance.nc' is created, which contains all of the arrays required by the balance post-processing routines, in CDF format.
     If balance\_average.ne.0, the balance arrays are averaged over all b2mndr\_ntim timesteps.